TheDeFreeze/nextcloud_repair_scripts/README.md

 # nextcloud_repairs
 Collection of scripts that fix common faults listed in Administration Settings

+This works with the default nextcloud install location of /var/www/nextcloud

 To use, rename sample_config.var to config.var and put in the PHP username the PHP process is running as.